GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 inconsistency.
 Variability is the issue of seeing numbers change even when the testing environment remains the same.
 Cross-environment inconsistency is the issue of getting different results when running tests on the same page, but in differing environments (for example, DevTools and PageSpeed Insights).
-While Lighthouse team is working on ways to mitigate variability, it's helpful to understand [sources of variability](https://developers.google.com/web/tools/lighthouse/variability#sources_of_variability)
+While the Lighthouse team is working on ways to mitigate variability, it's helpful to understand [sources of variability](https://developers.google.com/web/tools/lighthouse/variability#sources_of_variability)